Tickle Me Elmo: TMX (2006–2007)

-Internally, the TMX project was codenamed 'Project Avalanche,' due to the toy's rolling and tumbling motions.
 For the tenth anniversary of Tickle Me Elmo, Fisher-Price released a new Elmo doll in 2006 called TMX, meaning "Tickle Me (Elmo) Ten" or "Tickle Me Xtreme".
 The toy, which was designed by Bruce Lund of Lund and Co.
 Invention (River Forest, Illinois), was first announced at the American International Toy Fair.
 Rather than simply vibrating like the original, the TMX rolls around on the floor, laughing and smashing his fist on the ground, begging for the tickler to stop.

 The full look of the doll was not revealed until it debuted live on ABC's Good Morning America and arrived on store shelves on September 19, 2006.
 Toy experts said that the delay was unprecedented, with only a few people in the media allowed to preview the product, and only after signing confidentiality agreements.
 The packaging was designed so that the doll could not be seen without purchasing it.
 The box includes a preview flap, but upon opening, only the doll's eyes are visible.
 It requires six AA batteries and costs approximately $40.
 In a promotional clip, Jim Silver, co-publisher of Toy Wishes magazine said, "The first reaction I had was, 'Where are the wires?'
-Because I didn't think anything like that could move on its own.".
+Because I didn't think anything like that could move on its own."

 Toy analyst Chris Byrne told USA Today, "This is a quantum leap forward, another breakthrough in the preschool plush category."
 Byrne believed sales would be high, but the reaction would not be as unprecedented.
 "The culture has moved beyond that, the whole hot-toy phenomenon."
 He cited the fact there has not been such a craze since Furby in 1998.
-However, some members of the media expected a large response.
-This anticipation was fueled in part by the emergence of a crude but popular knock-off from China called 'Chuckle Buddy', which was rumored to have been produced based on leaked design documents.
-These rumors were never substantiated.
 Toys "R" Us stores and Amazon had a pre-sale program for the doll, the first included elaborate in-store displays with a digital countdown to the doll's launch.
 Amazon took more presale orders than it could fulfill.
 As with the original Tickle Me Elmo doll, demand for the new toy gave rise to some extreme acts.
 One person in Tampa, Florida was allegedly threatened with a gun to hand over a TMX toy.
 This was parodied on Saturday Night Live, which said the man "was subdued by the new 'Gimmie a Reason Bert'".

 TMX and other toys helped Mattel's earnings for the third quarter of the 2006 financial year to grow by six percent and beat the expectations of financial analysts.
 In January 2007, Mattel announced it would release TMX Friends, featuring Elmo, Ernie and Cookie Monster.